 Another important benefit of combining treatments is that it offers numerous possible combinations.
 Having a potentially large supply of treatment combinations is valuable because there’s no known cure for psoriasis, so people depend on treatment to help them keep their symptoms under control.

 Combination treatments are given in different stages or steps.
 The first step is known as “the quick fix” to clear skin lesions during an outbreak.
 This is often done using a strong topical steroid or an oral immunosuppressant for cases of severe psoriasis.

 The next step is the “transitional phase.”
 This involves gradually introducing a maintenance drug.
 For severe cases, this includes a rotational therapy that involves alternating a combination of treatments.
 The goal is to keep the disease under control and to decrease the risk of side effects and resistance to the drugs.

 The third step is the “maintenance phase.”
 The treatment dose generally can be decreased as symptoms diminish.

 Below is a list of treatments available for psoriasis.

 - other forms of medication that are applied to the skin’s surface

 The most commonly used topical treatments for psoriasis contain steroids.
-Potencies range from low to very high.
-They’re used to decrease inflammation, relieve itching, and block cell production.
+These treatments are used to decrease inflammation, relieve itching, and block skin cell production.